Table Of Content

 Navigate to your NetSuite account and put the same "eBay Order Id" in the global search box to find the order record created in NetSuite for the corresponding order in eBay.

-The Integration App includes a lot of powerful advanced settings that empower you to fine-tune the out of the box Integration App per your business needs.
-To understand each of the available advanced settings in detail, click Order Advanced Settings.
+The integration app includes a lot of powerful settings that empower you to fine-tune the out of the box integration app per your business needs.
+To understand each of the available advanced settings in detail, click Order Settings.

 Order data flow

-The Order import flow imports new orders that are in the “completed” state and saves them in NetSuite as Sales Orders.
+The eBay Order to NetSuite Order Add flow syncs new orders that are in the Completed state and saves them in NetSuite as Sales Orders.
 This is a batch data flow (you must trigger the flow manually).
-The eBay Order Import flow can be made to run from every 15 mins to once every week.

 Some features of the order data flow include:

-- Provides optional feature to import eBay orders into NetSuite by adding a list of order ids in the eBay Order Id(s) text box under the Orders tab in Setting (comma-separated, max 10 at a time).
+- Provides optional feature to sync eBay orders to NetSuite by adding a list of order ids in the eBay Order Id(s) setting under Settings > Order > Orders (comma-separated, upto 10 orders at a time).

-- Provides optional settings to configure the order date filters and associated duration in days for importing eBay orders within the specified time range into NetSuite.
+- Provides optional settings to configure the order date filters and associated duration in days to sync eBay orders within the specified time range to NetSuite.

-- Pre-built functionality to prevent importing duplicate eBay orders into NetSuite
+- Pre-built functionality to prevent syncing duplicate eBay orders into NetSuite

 - Variances in taxes, shipping costs, and order totals between NetSuite and eBay are reported on the sales order.

-- Using NetSuite mon-inventory item to track eBay shipping costs, you can select a pre-configured non-inventory NetSuite item to track shipping costs in NetSuite Sales Order.
+- Using NetSuite non-inventory item to track eBay shipping costs, you can select a pre-configured non-inventory NetSuite item to track shipping costs in NetSuite Sales Order.

 Note: Discounts and Promotions not supported.